-The ST 5121 is an electronic device used for environmental control in livestock buildings.
+The ST 5220 is an electronic device used for environmental control in livestock buildings.
 It allows the user to maintain a specified target temperature by controlling the operation of ventilation and heating equipment.
-One stage of variable speed cooling fans can be connected to the controller, as well as one stage of constant-speed fans and two stages of either constantspeed fans or heating units.
+Two stages of variable speed cooling fans and two stages of either constant-speed cooling fans or heaters can be connected to the controller.
 In addition, the last cooling stage can be configured as a mist cooling stage.

-The main features of the ST 5121 are as follows:
+The main features of the ST 5220 are as follows: